⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

 • Replace logos in assets/images/logos/bydefault/

-• Fill in PROJECT_BRIEF.md
+• Fill in PROJECT_OVERVIEW.md

 • Review and customize documentation

-Client Theming
+Brand Theming

 How it works